tylin30/Neural-and-Behavioral-Modeling2018Fall/README.md

-# Neural and Behavioral Modeling
+# Neural and Behavioral Modeling 2018 Fall

-This my class Homeworks.
+This is an NTU course of Neural and Behavioral Modelin, given by Prof. Tsung-Ren Huang.

 ## Getting Started